 10. Inkscape

 You’re never going to get tired of enough drawing tools on Inkscape.
 Besides, you’ve also got a fantastic text tool that gives you flexible font options.
-However, it’d fair to say that this application can become quite heavy.
+However, it’d be fair to say that this application can become quite heavy.
 That’s not a problem if you trust your Chromebook to handle it.
 But, if your computer is not that good, prepare to suffer occasional lagging and crashes.
 To install Inkscape, input the following command on the Linux Terminal.

 sudo apt-get install inkscape